kevinoc554/druidsgrovedice/README.md

 # **Project Goals**
 In recent years tabletop role-playing games have seen a huge surge in popularity, and more people than ever are carefully crafting characters to play and adventures to enjoy with their friends.

-Druid's Grove Dice aims to provide these players with hand-made dice in a range of colours and themes, allowing them to further customize and personalize their gaming experiences.
+Druid's Grove Dice aims to provide these players with hand-made dice in a range of colors and themes, allowing them to further customize and personalize their gaming experiences.

 **User Goals:**
 - To browse and purchase custom dice for tabletop gaming.